Getting Your RV Ready for the Season

 Check hoses, for both your fresh water and your tank dumping.
 Roll out your awning.
 Check the condition of the fabric.
 Are there any holes or tears?
 Does the awning function properly?
 If the awning spring mechanism needs adjusting, have this done by a professional RV technician.
 This is one task you should not attempt on your own.

-Inside – First begin with a check to see if you have had mice.
-If you take precautions in the fall you minimize the risk but if your RV is stored at a rural storage location you are more likely to experience this.
+Do a throughout check to see if you have had mice.
+It’s wise to take precautions in the fall you minimize the risk.
+If your RV is stored at a rural storage location you are more likely to experience this.
 We have also found, the more sever the winter the more likely mice are to seek refuge out of the elements.
 The most obvious sign is dropping which will be found in corners of storage bins and closets.
 If they are present you will need to take care when cleaning to avoid being exposed to Hantavirus.
 This is rare, but is a concern.
 Check online for tips on dealing with this problem.
 If you have had mice, check electrical wires that run through the cabinets for damage.

 When your electrical is connected check lights and the operation of your slides.
 If you are doing this on the street at home use extreme caution that you are not interfering with pedestrian or vehicle traffic.
 With water connected and lines pressurized do a quick check in areas that water lines are visible to see if you have any leaks.
 With your tank drains closed start running water through the lines to flush out the antifreeze.
 As this will drain into your gray and black holding tanks, plan to dump this in at an approved RV waste disposal station before adding chemical for normal use.